matrix-org/matrix.org/content/foundation/governing-board/bylaws/04-processes.md

 ## Working Group Creation Process

-We intend for the community to be able to propose new Working Groups, as the community has many talented and knowledgable members - but we do not wish for additional loads to be placed upon the Board without it’s approval, and we want to ensure that new Working Groups have some support rather than being a one-person idea.
+We intend for the community to be able to propose new Working Groups, as the community has many talented and knowledgeable members - but we do not wish for additional loads to be placed upon the Board without its approval, and we want to ensure that new Working Groups have some support rather than being a one-person idea.